ambianic/ambianic-docs/docs-md/users/quickstart.md

 ## Troubleshooting

-If you experience problems with your initial setup and you can't find a good solution online, feel free to engage the team on [Twitter](https://twitter.com/ambianicai) or [open a github issue](https://github.com/ambianic).
+If you experience problems with your initial setup and you can't find a good solution online, feel free to engage the team on [Twitter](https://twitter.com/ambianicai), [Slack](https://ambianicai.slack.com/join/shared_invite/zt-eosk4tv5-~GR3Sm7ccGbv1R7IEpk7OQ#/), or [Github discussion forums](https://github.com/ambianic/ambianic-ui/discussions).

 ## Supporting the project